-(5) (a) To be eligible to host a permit holder, the host must have the authority to sell the type of products manufactured by the permit holder.
+(5)(a) To be eligible to host a permit holder, the host must have at least the same alcohol sales privileges as the permit holder.

 (b) If the permit holder is a distillery, craft distillery, or fruit and wine distillery, the host must comply with the food offerings requirements in WAC 314-28-067.